cuicanyeah/y_intercept/README.md

 In the future, we could add a Mixture-of-experts layer between a FCN to increase the generalization ability of the model.

 [1] Cui et al. AlphaEvolve: A Learning Framework to Discover Novel Alphas in Quantitative Investmnent

+Please see the test.ipynb to get a better presentation for the codes.
+Please run y_intercept.py on a GPU machine to get a faster performance.